 This is Albutross's favourite GIF.

-Albutross was a grafter born and bred, who worked initially in an iron foundry and did indeed pass his indentures to become a fully qualified Moulder and Coremaker.
+Albutross was a grafter born and bred, who worked initially in a Dry Cleaners down the Beck in Buttershaw, and did two Paper rounds at the same time at the tender age of 12 then at 15 in an iron foundry and did indeed pass his indentures to become a fully qualified Moulder and Coremaker.
 He passed his city and guilds part one and two with distinction.
 When he was 17 he had three jobs going at once.
 He got married at 19 years old and is still married to the same girl.
 [But not for long soon we will be amongst the Divorced People]

 I have managed to get an etching of Old and New images of Crofts Engineers where I served my apprenticeship, to some they will look just like a pencil drawing, to me they are images of immense value to local history.